-Dean Freiwald became the Interim Dean of the law school for a two-year term in July of 2018 after serving as the Associate Dean for Academic Affairs from 2017-18.
-As Associate Dean, Freiwald spearheaded a revamp of the curriculum, redesigned the first year orientation and tutorial programs, and launched the Academic and Bar Exam Success Program.
+Dean Freiwald began her appointment at the helm of the law school on July 1, 2019, after serving as the school's interim dean for one year.
+Prior to that, Freiwald was the associate dean for academic affairs from 2017-18.
+As associate dean, Freiwald spearheaded a revamp of the curriculum, redesigned the first year orientation and tutorial programs, and launched the Academic and Bar Exam Success Program.
 As a faculty member, Freiwald received the School of Law Distinguished Professor Award and served as chair of the school’s strategic planning, budget, status, appointments, and honor committees.
 In addition, she has served on a host of university committees, including the university budget committee and as the faculty representative on the USF Board of Trustees development committee from 2006–2014.

 - BA, Harvard University

 - Assistant Professor, Legal Studies Department, Wharton School of the University of Pennsylvania

 - Law Clerk, Hon.
 Amalya L. Kearse, U.S. Court of Appeals, Second Circuit

 - Criminal Procedure